 IMPORTANT: Please do not bring your dog to the shelter prior to completing the following steps.
 The State of Connecticut considers dogs as personal property; thus, they may not be left at our shelter without proper transfer of the legal rights to the animal.

 IMPORTANT: Please do not bring your cat to the shelter prior to completing the following steps.
-We receive over 25 per week to intake surrendered cats and we often do not have space available immediately.
+We often do not have space available immediately.